In this pool care guide, you're going to learn how to lower the alkalinity in your pool (FAST).

 If your pool water is a little murky or your pool filters seem to be plugged with calcium deposits, then your pool may be suffering from high alkalinity levels.
+To be sure, you can always test the total alkalinity levels in the pool water with test strips.

 Let's dive in!